 Hold your fingers there for 10 minutes (use a timer or have someone else keep time).2

 After the bleeding has stopped, you may consider spraying with a nasal spray to help moisten the area.
-Refrain from blowing your nose and coughing in the hours after a bloody nose.
+Then it is important to refrain from blowing your nose and coughing in the hours after a bloody nose.